NVIDIA/nvindex-cloud/README.md

 ### Prerequisites

-You'll need the following tools in your development environment.
+You will need the following tools in your development environment.
 If you are using Cloud Shell, `gcloud`, `kubectl`, Docker, and Git are installed in your environment by default.